tverderesi/tverderesi/README.md

 ### Hi there 👋
+I am a software engineer with a passion for creating and improving software using my creativity and deep involvement with the goals the software wants to achieve.
+My experience in web development includes working with diverse languages like JavaScript and Python, frameworks like ReactJS and Framer, and 3+ years of experience working with data.
+My focus is on full-stack development, and I am often involved in every aspect of development, from conceptual design to data structure, deployment, front-end, and back-end development.
 <!--
 **tverderesi/tverderesi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.